aVeryStrangeLoop/aVeryStrangeLoop.github.io/index.md

 ## About

-I am an undergraduate at the Indian Insitute of Science, Bangalore currently in the final year of the institute's four-year Bachelor of Science (Research) program.
+I am an undergraduate at the Indian Institute of Science, Bangalore currently in the final year of the institute's four-year Bachelor of Science (Research) program.
 I am pursuing a biology major with eclectically chosen courses in other fields.

 ### Research Interests